kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 >	information need.

-**In other words:** Return hits to the user, that give him the information he was looking for with his query.
+**In other words:** Return hits to the user that give him the information he was looking for with his query.

-This is an up to date list of the 'basic' google *search operators*, that are *working* in 2022.
-Since these make up most of the search operators or even all, that one *should* know in order to make their *google searches* more efficient and more relevant, these operators will be simply be called search operators in the following.
+This is an up to date list of the 'basic' google *search operators* that are *working* in 2022.
+Since these make up most of the search operators or even all that one *should* know in order to make their *google searches* more efficient and more relevant, these operators will be simply be called search operators in the following.
 There have been quite big changes to the names of a number of operators in this list over the last year.
 That is part of why I